gregjacobs/Autolinker.js/README.md

   phone numbers.
 Defaults to `true`.

 - [mention](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-mention) : string<br />
   A string for the service name to have mentions (@username) auto-linked to.
-Supported values at this time are 'twitter', 'soundcloud', 'instagram' and 'tiktok'.
+Supported values at this time are 'twitter', 'soundcloud', 'instagram', 'tiktok', and 'youtube'.
 Pass `false` to skip auto-linking of mentions.
 Defaults to `false`.

 - [hashtag](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-hashtag) : boolean/string<br />
   A string for the service name to have hashtags auto-linked to.
-Supported values at this time are 'twitter', 'facebook', 'instagram' and 'tiktok'.
+Supported values at this time are 'twitter', 'facebook', 'instagram', 'tiktok', and 'youtube'.
 Pass `false` to skip auto-linking of hashtags.
 Defaults to `false`.

 - [stripPrefix](http://gregjacobs.github.io/Autolinker.js/api/#!/api/Autolinker-cfg-stripPrefix) : boolean<br />
   `true` to have the `'http://'` (or `'https://'`) and/or the `'www.'`